-StartEngine – This is a phenomenal crowdfunding platform which runs its own conference the StartEngine Summit.
+StartEngine – This is a phenomenal crowdfunding platform which runs its own conference.
 One notable STO raise was tZERO which is currently the most anticipated digital securities exchange set to launch in 2019.

 While there are many STOs on this platform, what is more important is that StartEngine is currently running their own STO.

 The raise amount is very fair considering the market traction they have gained.
 The STO raise is for $10,000,000.
 Since this is for accredited investors only, the minimum investment is $10,000.

 As of this writing the portfolio includes access to Saga an upcoming stable currency, Slice a platform for real estate, ROX the first dedicated exchange for security tokens.
 And Securitize.io, one of the leading token issuers.

 NeuFund STO – This is another token issuance platform.
 They are currently the market leader in Europe.
 The softcap has been reached and the hardcap is €6,608,091.